In the U.S., breast cancer risk is slightly higher among Jewish women than among other women .

 Learn about risk-lowering options for women at higher risk.

 Your family history of breast cancer and other health conditions is important to discuss with your health care provider.
 This information helps your provider understand your risk of breast cancer.

-The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health, Department of Health and Human Services) created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
-This chart may be useful in discussions with your provider about your family history of breast cancer and/or other health conditions.
+The Office of the Surgeon General created an online tool called “My Family Health Portrait.”
+This tool can help you make a chart of your family’s health history.
+This chart may be useful when talking with your provider about your family history of breast cancer and other health conditions.